iPhone charging port broken: check out your options in this blog!

 Calibrating your battery

-Calibrating your battery will restore your battery to its optimum performance.
+Calibrating your battery can help with an incorrect battery display or irregular charging.
 So before you, get your iPhone charging port replaced you can give this a try.
 Below we tell you step by step how to calibrate your iPhone battery.

 Use a wireless charger